-For Perennial/Herbaceous Plants: These plants can be quite fragile in early spring - especially in slow springs like this one, when temps have been cool and the roots have not had much time to grow.
+Perennial/Herbaceous Plants: These plants can be quite fragile in early spring - especially in slow springs like this one, when temps have been cool and the roots have not had much time to grow.
 Pull the plant out of the pot very carefully, making sure you do not disturb the sensitive early roots.
 Do not aggressively loosen or knock off soil.
 Keep the contents of the pot as intact as possible as you transfer it to the prepared hole.

-For Bulbs (i.e. tiger lily, white fawn lily, trillium, etc.): Bulbs will be the most fragile in early spring.
+For Bulbs (i.e. tiger lily, white fawn lily, checker lily, trillium, etc.): Bulbs will be the most fragile in early spring.
 Either plant with extreme care (as noted above) or, alternatively, keep it in its pot and wait until the plant dies back to plant.
 By early summer, the plant will die back completely and the bulb will dry up in the ground, making in very easy to transplant.
 If leaving the bulb in the pot over the summer, leave the pot in a sheltered place and water very sparingly, so that you don't rot out the bulb.

 Gently fill in the hole with remaining dirt and water deeply all around.
 Add a top layer of mulch, such as wood chips, compost and/or fallen leaves.

 - Have questions?
 Don’t forget to check out the detailed cultivation information in each of our plant profiles.
 We leave this information up all year long for your reference.